bright/new-www/content/jobs/senior-frontend-developer.md

 order: 3
 recruting_image2_title: interview (technical part & non-technical part)
 recruting_image3_title: programming task
-description: We are looking for a Senior Frontend Developer who would like to work with our experienced and ambitious development team.
+description: We are looking for a Senior Frontend Developer with solid knowledge of JavaScript/TypeScript, Node.js and React.
+Join our team!
 ---